-In the game, the player must complete the construction of "The Machine", a massive female humanoid robot.
+In the game, the player must assist in the construction of "The Machine", a massive female humanoid robot.
 The player does this by first shooting a ball into her mouth (enabling her to speak), then shooting two balls into her eye sockets (so she can see).
-With the Machine complete and fully operational, the job would be done, except an influx of human DNA causes the Bride to experience an unexpected metamorphosis...
+With the Machine complete and fully operational, the job would be done, except an influx of human DNA causes the Bride to undergo an unexpected metamorphosis...

 This pinball demonstrates the following tropes:

 - Adjustable Censorship: The game includes an option to turn off some of the Machine's more suggestive voice clips.

 - Become a Real Woman: The goal of multiball is to help the Bride transform into a human.